 For ECDP participants, it is especially important that regular progress reviews and monitoring takes place to support individuals to achieve promotion within the ECDP timescales.
-The PDR is a key mechanism for reviewing participant progress allowing participants the opportunity to reflect on their current performance and achievements both in year and against expected progress towards the appropriate academic promotion criteria aligned with the requirements of the reviewee's individual timescales on the ECDP programme.
+The PDR is a key mechanism for reviewing participant progress, allowing participants the opportunity to reflect on their current performance and achievements.
+It also offers the opportunity to evaluate progress towards the reviewee's academic promotion criteria and individual timescales on the ECDP programme.
 Mindful of the need for work-life balance and employee wellbeing, the reviewer should provide guidance, advice and support to the participant, including in relation to relevant development opportunities, where appropriate.
 Through the ECDP Quality Assurance process, Heads of School should be aware of trends identified by the reviewer in order that ongoing line management support can be provided to programme participants.